Biden wants 'sharper rules' on unknown aerial objects

-WASHINGTON — President Joe Biden said Thursday that the U.S. is developing "sharper rules" to track, monitor and potentially shoot down unknown aerial objects, following three weeks of high-stakes drama sparked by the discovery of a suspected Chinese spy balloon transiting much of the country.

-The president directed national security adviser Jake Sullivan to lead an "interagency team" to review U.S. procedures after the U.S. shot down the Chinese balloon, as well as three other objects Biden said the U.S. now believes were most likely "benign" objects launched by private companies or research institutions.
+The president has directed national security adviser Jake Sullivan to lead an “interagency team” to review U.S. procedures after the U.S. shot down the Chinese balloon, as well as three other objects that Biden said the U.S. now believes are most likely “benign” objects launched by private companies or research institutions.

-While not expressing regret for downing the three still-unidentified objects, Biden said he hopes the new rules will help "distinguish between those that are likely to pose safety and security risks that necessitate action and those that do not."
+While not expressing regret for downing the three still-unidentified objects, Biden said he hoped the new rules would help “distinguish between those that are likely to pose safety and security risks that necessitate action and those that do not.”

-"Make no mistake, if any object presents a threat to the safety and security of the American people I will take it down," he added, repeating the legal justification cited for the downings: that the objects flying between 20,000 and 40,000 feet posed a remote risk to civilian planes.

 People are also reading…